 Welcome Home St. Helena ~ The first building constructed by Blessed Trinity parish was a combination church/school building completed in 1907 at 307 Leroy Avenue.
 Two years later, a bell manufactured by the McShane Bell Company in Baltimore, Maryland was installed in its steeple.
 It was customary for a church bell to be given a saint’s name, and Blessed Trinity’s bell – a gift of parishioner Helena Eckard — was named “St. Helena” after her patron saint.
 The 2017 sale of the former church/school building (visible on the right side of this photo) necessitated removal of the bell.
 This challenging task took place in October 2018 with the help of the building’s new owner, John Cozzarelli.
 Repair and restoration of the bell was entrusted to the Verdin Bell Company at its Cincinnati, Ohio facility, and on August 27, 2019 the refurbished bell was installed on a newly-built concrete pedestal located on the church lawn.
-The parish is grateful to alumni of Blessed Trinity School and two benefactors whose contributions preserved this important part of parish history, and to Mr. Cozzarelli who provided equipment and workers each time the 1,200 pound bell was moved.
+The parish is grateful to alumni of Blessed Trinity School, the Ladies Sodality of Blessed Trinity, and two benefactors whose contributions preserved this important part of parish history, and to Mr. Cozzarelli who provided equipment and workers each time the 1,200 pound bell was moved.
 Decorative work on the pedestal having now been completed, the century-old bell is fully restored and ready to peal once more.
 Hidden from public view for 110 years, “St. Helena” is now a new Leroy Avenue destination, available for all to see.
 Please stop for a visit and photo-op.